-The Fund has no concentrations in individual equity positions exceeding 4.55% (2017: 4.13%) of the net assets attributable to unitholders at 30 June 2018.
+The Fund has no concentrations in individual equity positions exceeding 4.90% (2018: 4.55%) of the total investment in equity securities at 30 June 2019.

 The table below is a summary of the significant sector concentrations within the equity portfolio.